SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 Choose the Fabric of choice by clicking on it in the **(5) Fabrics** list, then simply **(6) Save** the settings.

-Prophecy will quickly load all the available catalogs, schemas, tables, and other metadata and shortly after allow you to start running your transformations!
+Prophecy will quickly load all the available catalogs, schemas, tables, and other metadata and shortly after to allow you to start running your transformations!

 ### 4.3 Define data sources